H-4 visa

 An H-4 visa is a United States visa issued to dependent family members of H-1B, H-1B1, H-2A, H-2B, and H-3 visa holders to allow them to travel to the United States to accompany or reunite with the principal visa holder.
 A dependent family member is a spouse or unmarried child under the age of 21.
 If a dependent of an H-1B, H-1B1, H-2A, H-2B, or H-3 worker is already in the United States, they can apply for H-4 immigration status by filing Form I-539 for change of status with United States Citizenship and Immigration Services (USCIS).

 Family members may alternatively be admitted in other non-immigrant categories for which they qualify, such as the F-1 category for children or spouses who will be students or the H-1B category for a spouse whose employer has also obtained approval of an H-1B visa petition to employ the spouse.
 An H-4 visa holder is admitted to the U.S. for the duration of the primary (H-1B, H-1B1, H-2A, H-2B, or H-3) immigration status.

 A noncitizen with H-4 immigration status normally is not permitted to engage in employment in the United States but there is one important exception to this rule.
 All H-4 noncitizens are permitted to study in the United States.

+Application process

+Applying from outside the United States

+H-4 visa applicants outside the United States must complete Form DS-160 (Online Nonimmigrant Visa Application) and schedule an interview at a U.S. embassy or consulate.
+Required documents typically include: